flatironinstitute/FMM3D/README.md

-Flatiron Institute Fast Multipole Libraries for Laplace and Helmholtz kernels
+Flatiron Institute Fast Multipole Libraries

 This codebase is a set of libraries to compute
 N-body interactions governed by the Laplace and Helmholtz equations, to a specified